From BR Bullpen

 Biographical Information

-Jayce Tingler played, coached and managed in the minors.
+Jayce Tingler played, coached and managed in the minors and coached in the majors.

 High School